"One of the most dynamic presentations - he showed us how to do math right. Why didn’t we think of this before?"

 Matthew has spoken and written extensively on subjects about which he is passionate, including his own struggle with with a learning disability.

-Matthew Peterson, Ph.D. is the co-founder and chief R&D officer at MIND Research Institute, an education and neuroscience social benefit organization.
+Matthew Peterson, Ph.D. is the Cofounder and Chief Technology Officer at MIND Research Institute, an education and neuroscience social benefit organization.
 At the forefront of visual-spatial math learning, Peterson is a thought leader in applying neuroscience and motivational research to the development of visual game-based learning environments.
 He is an expert in the neural basis of processing information and the acquisition of mathematical reasoning abilities.

 With renowned scientists Dr. Mark Bodner and the late Dr. Gordon Shaw, Dr. Matthew Peterson founded MIND in 1998 to apply academic research on the brain to educational programs for elementary school students.
 The three co-founders shared a vision to teach all children, regardless of socioeconomic background, how to think, reason and solve problems mathematically.
 Peterson is a pioneer in this cutting-edge field.
 His focus is on developing math learning environments that initially convey sophisticated concepts visually, rather than verbally, enabling students to gain a conceptual understanding of mathematics regardless of language proficiency.

 Peterson, who as a child struggled with traditional language-based instruction due to dyslexia, created the ST (Spatial-Temporal) Math® software program to teach math to students utilizing his unique non-language-based visual approach.
-The revolutionary ST Math software has proven to raise students’ math scores on standardized tests and currently reaches more than 1.2 million students and 53,000 teachers at 3,900 schools in 47 states.
+The revolutionary ST Math software has proven to raise students’ math scores on standardized tests and currently reaches nearly 1.3 million students and 55,000 teachers at 5,000 schools in 48 states.